Easy Berry Cake (Red White and Blue Snack Cake)

 Anytime Snack Cakes You May Also Love

-Quick and easy snack cake recipes are perfect to have on hand when you’re craving a sweet and tender cake, have unexpected guests, need to bring the dessert, or to have it on hand for afternoon teatime.
+Quick and easy snack cake recipes are perfect to have on hand when you're craving a sweet, tender cake, have unexpected guests, need to bring dessert, or want something for afternoon teatime.
 Here are some ideas you may want to try:

-- Anytime Maple Banana Snack Cake: I love to make this cake when I’m craving banana bread, or when the only fruit left in the house is bananas.
-It’s warmly spiced, comforting, and delicious.
+- Anytime Maple Banana Snack Cake: I love making this cake when I'm craving banana bread or when the only fruit left in the house is bananas.
+It's warmly spiced, comforting, and delicious.

 Anytime Berry Cake Recipe